'We actually look forward to times like these': Delivering pizza on the coldest night of the year in Chippewa Falls

 Jumping in and out of his pizza-filled vehicle to deliver to patrons who are eager for a hot cheese-topped meal is second nature to the employees of Toppers, Vorvick said.
 He said the key to success during this time of the year is constantly keeping your car running to avoid cold product, always having a full tank of gas so your fuel doesn’t freeze over, airing down your tires when snow is coming and acting as if it is just a normal run despite the weather.

-Unlike many professions who curse to the sky when there is snow, cold weather or rain, Vorvick said Toppers often looks forward type of weather because it keeps them busy and individuals recognize how valuable services like Toppers and other pizza delivery companies are.
+Unlike many businesses that curse to the sky when there is snow, cold weather or rain, Vorvick said Toppers often looks forward to this type of weather because it keeps them busy — and in the nasty conditions, individuals recognize how valuable services like Toppers and other pizza delivery companies are.

 “Some people feel bad when we deliver in bad weather,” Vorvick said.
 “My first delivery today the customer was apologizing for how cold it was, but I just said ‘This is my job.’
 They still tipped me $15, so that was definitely out of the ordinary.”